IsmaTIBU/Mobot/README.md

 # MoBot - Mobile Robot

-This program is intended for use on a mobile robot with a specific motor and sensors.
 The only program that can be tested without this hardware is the image recognition program “balltracking.py” that tracks colored balls , which will use a computer's default camera.
 Depending on the camera used, results may vary.This program is intended to be used with a Picamera2.
 It also works well with my collegue's Acer laptop camera.

 ---